Somatic Alchemy

 Experience & Training:

-After completing Somatic Experiencing (SE), Tanya continued her post-graduate somatic training with Kathy Kain and Steve Terrell, including:
+After completing the Somatic Experiencing® Professional Training Program, Tanya continued her post-graduate somatic training with Kathy Kain and Steve Terrell, including:

-In 2024, she completed the 4-year Feldenkrais Teacher Training program and is now a Guild Certified Feldenkrais Practitioner.
+In 2024, she completed the four-year Feldenkrais Teacher Training Program and became a Guild Certified Feldenkrais Practitioner® (GCFP).